Ihr Warenkorb ist leer.

 Observers in Regensburg's Neupfarrplatz square are requested to get involved: Ottmar Hörl's art in this public space invites visitors to take an active part in his installation, challenging them to engage in discussions, to touch and grasp art.
 As its title, "Souvenir, Souvenir?!", suggests, the current exhibition publicly broaches the issue of a private culture of remembrance; with the word "souvenir" being just another term for "remembrance".

 With his new installation, Ottmar Hörl is opening up the space between St Peter, the Gothic edifice, and its commercialisation as a souvenir.
-One hundred and fifty coloured Cathedral sculptures, meticulously arranged on a shelf measuring fifteen metres in length and three metres in height, are making the building tangible in a unique manner: larger than regular souvenirs, the plastic sculptures are reminiscent of architectural models.
+One hundred and fifty coloured Cathedral sculptures, meticulously arranged on a shelf measuring fifteen metres in length and three metres in height as well as one hundred sculptures in the Gallery Madesta, are making the building tangible in a unique manner: larger than regular souvenirs, the plastic sculptures are reminiscent of architectural models.
 Visitors are in a position to get a vivid impression of some of the details of the Gothic building, to explore the feel of them, and have a close look at them: the spires, flying buttresses, pinnacles, and abutments – all the characteristic features of Gothic architecture.
 The elements that may otherwise only be detected by a micro air vehicle, are made visible for the observer thanks to the sculptures.
 This special perspective turns the sculptures into ambassadors of the City of Regensburg.